Bandwidth Communications Services Agreement

 You retain ownership of each Customer Application, your Confidential Information, and Customer Data, subject to our rights to use Customer Data in accordance with this Agreement.
 You grant Bandwidth and its Affiliates the right to use and analyze Customer Data on an internal basis and solely for the purposes of providing and improving the Services offered pursuant to this Agreement.

-6. Confidentiality and Use of Customer Data
+6. Confidentiality and Use of Personal Data

 6.1 Use and Disclosure of Confidential Information